Lithium village of Salal in J&K brimming with pride, hope and anxiety

 J-K Mining Secretary Amit Sharma told the media that as against the normal grade of 220 parts per million (PPM), the lithium found at Salal is of 500 ppm-plus grading, and with a stockpile of 5.9 million tons, India will surpass China in its availability.
 This makes the Salal Lithium the purest stockpile discovered so far.

 The discovery has come at the end of two years of hard work by a team of the Geological Survey of India the village.
-A villager who worked as a labourer with the GSI said that the team worked even during the Covid pandemic and one of its members died during that period.
-It's members left just three months ago.
-However, the villagers didn’t have high hopes, and it was for a reason.
+A villager who worked as a labourer with the GSI said that the team worked even during the Covid pandemic.
+One of the team members died during that period.
+The GSI team left the village three months ago and the villagers forget about them as they didn’t have high hopes, and it was for a reason.

 Mohinder Singh, Sarpanch of Salal, told Awaz-the Voice on the phone that around 1984, Orissa Cement Company had also excavated in the village at five points.
 “Nothing was heard from them, later.”